Floating panes

 Sizing and positioning

-width and height set the pane’s size (tmux’s -x / -y); x and y set its position in cells from the top-left of the window (tmux’s -X / -Y).
-The placement is reported back by the pane_x / pane_y fields:
+You set the pane’s size with width and height (tmux’s -x / -y), and its position with x and y — cells measured from the top-left of the window (tmux’s -X / -Y). tmux reports the placement back through the pane_x / pane_y fields:

 >>> from libtmux.common import has_gte_version